kenxjy/WEB322-assignment4/README.md

 # WEB322 - Assignment 3

-This project adds on to the demonstration of Node.js found in [https://shrouded-badlands-69336.herokuapp.com/](assignment 2).
+This project adds on to the demonstration of Node.js found in [assigment 2](https://github.com/Tibbs39/WEB322-assignment2).

 The following is demonstrated with this project:
 - Routing GET requests containing queries and returning requested data.